computablelabs/computable-go-style/README.md

 </tbody></table>

 ### Constants should be SCREAMING_SNAKE_CASE
-our constants are in SCREAMING_SNAKE_CASE, in lieu of the commonly recommended camelCase. this was done for readability. they should never be imported.
+Our constants are in `SCREAMING_SNAKE_CASE`, in lieu of the commonly recommended `camelCase`.
+This was done for readability.
+They should never be imported.
 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>
 <tbody>